StateSmith/StateSmith-examples/embedded-solar-1/README.md

 -->

 # Finished Design
 With just a bit of additional hints provided to PlantUML, we can get it to create a beautiful diagram.

-Without the type hints, it can still do decent job ([see here](./docs/alternate.md)).
+Without the type hints, it can still do a decent job ([see here](./docs/alternate.md)).

+> NOTE!
+You should generally avoid using type hints unless you need to.
+It's often better to let PlantUML figure it out on its own.
+Just use `-->` for transitions and see how it looks.

 ![](docs/finished-design.png)